rajkumarakku/rajkumarakku/README.md

 ## 🔍 About Me

-- 🎓 Currently pursuing Google Data analytics Certification.
+- 🎓 Currently pursuing Google Data analytics Certification & Playlist of Data analytics Bootcamp by Alex the Analyst(Youtube).
 - 💼 Seeking opportunities to apply my analytical skills in a professional setting.
 - 🌱 Continuously learning and exploring new tools and techniques in data analysis.
 - 💡 Interested in topics such as data manipulation,data analysis,data visualization, etc.